cdurf1/cdurf1.github.io/docs/PIG/ig_ch_03_building.md

 power control has been implemented (IPMI or PDUs) as this will be needed later.

-Figure 1 shows the high-level HA system configuration.
+The following figure shows the high-level HA system configuration.

 ![lustre-configuration4.png](md_Graphics/ig_image2.png)

-**Lustre\* High-Availability File System Configuration**

 **Note**: All references herein to the *manager GUI* refer to the Intel® Manager for Lustre\* graphical user interface.